Eigra Lewis Roberts

-Eigra Lewis Roberts (born 7 August 1939) is a Welsh-language author of about 30 plays, short stories, children's books and novels.
-She has won several awards at the National Eisteddfod of Wales.
+Eigra Lewis Roberts (7 August 1939 – 5 March 2026) was a Welsh-language author, whose work included about 30 plays, short stories, children's books and novels.
+She won several awards at the National Eisteddfod of Wales.

-Personal life
+Background

 Born in Blaenau Ffestiniog, Roberts attended Ffestiniog County School, along with her fellow author John Rowlands and the poet Gwyn Thomas.
-Having graduated from University College of North Wales in Bangor, she taught in Holyhead and Llanrwst and now lives in Dolwyddelan.
-Roberts has an honorary MA from the University of Wales.
+Having graduated from University College of North Wales in Bangor, she taught in Holyhead and Llanrwst and lived in Dolwyddelan.
+Roberts had an honorary MA from the University of Wales.

+Roberts died at the age of 86 on 5 March 2026.

 Career

 Aged 20, Roberts won the open novel prize at the 1959 Caernarfon National Eisteddfod of Wales.
-In the 1960s and 1970s she was known for writing about the lives and dissatisfaction of Welsh women in Post-war Britain, a topic little covered Welsh authors at the time.
+In the 1960s and 1970s she was known for writing about the lives and dissatisfaction of Welsh women in Post-war Britain, a topic little covered by Welsh authors at the time.
 In the 1980s, she was the screenwriter adapting her novel Mis o Fehefin for the Welsh television programme Minafon.

 In 2006, Roberts wrote her first novel in English, the semi-autobiographical Return Ticket.
 That year she won the Crown in the Swansea National Eisteddfod for a collection of poems about Sylvia Plath.
 In 2013, her work Parlwr Bach was shortlisted for the Wales Book of the Year award.